codsen/codsen/packages/array-includes-with-glob/README.md

 ### Practical usage

-I need this library for my other libraries, when I'm working with plain objects and I want to let users to whitelist certain keys of those objects.
+I need this library for my other libraries when I'm working with plain objects, and I want to let users whitelist certain keys of those objects.
 For example, [object-merge-advanced](https://github.com/code-and-send/object-merge-advanced) can skip the overwrite of any keys upon request.
 That request technically, is an array, like `['*thing']` in the example below:

 ```js
 mergeAdvanced(